taojing10/MapRepo/README.md

 # maprepo
-This Json file is for good Asian food in north virginia, updating is welcome.
+This Repo is for good taste Asian food in north virginia, update is welcome.
 Map view and more info please visit https://blog.jing.do/6436/.

 If you have any good place, please send a merge request. formart as: